jsreport/jsreport/README.md

 ##Roadmap

-We recently released jsreport embedding feature allowing end user report customizations in browser. http://jsreport.net/learn/embedding

-Next steps are:

-- improve source code quality
+Features for the next release planned to January:

 - java sdk
-- excel exports
-- prepare azure, google and amazon virtual machine images
+- azure, google and amazon VM images
-- try to integrate jsreport into sharepoint or salesforce
+- scheduled reports
+- scripts can run after report rendering and send email for example
+- angular plugin
+- improved documentation and examples

 Missing a feature?
 Submit a feature request.

 ## License